gipi/blog/_drafts/debricking-hg553-w-ejtag-via-bus-pirate.md

 home router for ADSL used in Italy.

-He asked to me to install OpenWRT on it; He tried to follow the standard procedure but without success and knowning that I have some fancy gadget told me to use ``JTAG`` for do magic.
+He asked to me to install OpenWRT on it; He tried to follow the standard procedure but without success and knowning that I have some fancy electronics gadgets told me to use ``JTAG`` to do magic.

-``JTAG`` is an interface (but not a protocol) used by manufacturer in order to physically test the well functioning of a board: it allows to access pins and devices attached to this interface.
+``JTAG`` is an interface (but not a protocol) used by manufacturers in order to physically test the well functioning of a board: it allows to access pins and devices attached to this interface.
 If you want to know more this [post](http://blog.senr.io/blog/jtag-explained) is enough.

-The standard tool to interact with it is [OpenOCD](), a software client that allows the user to read/write the cpu's register, memory and flash and also to single step the cpu.
+The standard open source tool to interact with it is [OpenOCD](), a software client that allows the user to read/write the cpu's register, memory and flash and also to single step the cpu (and much more).
 There are only two things to configure: the **adapter** and the **target**.

 The first is the device that you use to connect your computer to the ``JTAG`` interface,